John Dillwyn-Venables-Llewelyn: Cars

 In 1970, Venables-Llewelyn partnered with Major Charles Lambton, to design and build a replica Bentley Tourer, using the remains of a damaged 1948 Bentley MkVI.
 The "Bentley Special", as they called it, had "completely modern servicing facilities, but a standard engine".
 In an interview with the Reading Evening Post, the partners stated that they did not want to sell the car "until enough people had seen it", adding that they "hoped for orders for replicas".

 A photograph of the Maserati that Llewelyn went on to drive, among other 250Fs taken at the 1957 British Grand Prix at Aintree.

 Venables-Llewelyn was also friends with racing driver and engineer, Anthony Mayman.
 (Note: Anthony Mayman died on 3 February 1993) In the 1980s, he occasionally raced Mayman's 1954 Maserati 250F, a car which Mayman lent to several of his vintage racing friends.

 Venables-Llewelyn is a trustee of the Bugatti Trust and a member of the Bugatti Owners' Club of Great Britain, of which he was Director from 1992, until his resignation in 2001.
 He was a friend of Fitzroy Somerset, 5th Lord Raglan, (Note: Fitzroy Somerset, 5th Lord Raglan, died on 24 January 2010) and used to race Somerset's Bugatti Type 51 with considerable success, competing in the Monaco Historic Grand Prix on several occasions, consecutively winning the event's "Williams Monaco Trophy" from 1984 to 1986.
 Venables-Llewelyn also competed successfully in the ACU National Championships, driving his own supercharged ERA and 1934 Alfa Romeo P3.

-Marriages
+Family

 Venables-Llewelyn has married three times.

 Firstly to Nina Hallam, (m.
 1963; div.
 1972), with whom he had two children: